lethal233/lethal233.github.io/_pages/about.md

 # Other Experiences

-- Academic Student Employee -- Teaching Assistant
+- Teaching Assistant
+  - @ UC Irvine INF 113 Requirements Analysis and Engineering (Spring 2024)
+  - @ UC Irvine ICS 45J Programming in Java as a Second Language (Winter 2023)
   - @ UC Irvine ICS 45J Programming in Java as a Second Language (Fall 2023)
   - @ UC Irvine INF 113 Requirements Analysis and Engineering (Spring 2023)
   - @ UC Irvine ICS 45J Programming in Java as a Second Language (Winter 2023)